Let there be light

 The Phong algorithm considers three components for lighting:

-• Ambient light: models light that comes from everywhere, this will serve us to illuminate (with the require intensity) the areas that are not hit by any light, it’s like a background light.
+- Ambient light: models light that comes from everywhere, this will serve us to illuminate (with the require intensity) the areas that are not hit by any light, it’s like a background light.

-• Diffuse reflectance: It takes into consideration that surfaces that are facing the light source are brighter.
+- Diffuse reflectance: It takes into consideration that surfaces that are facing the light source are brighter.

-• Specular reflectance: models how light reflects in polished or metallic surfaces
+- Specular reflectance: models how light reflects in polished or metallic surfaces

 At the end what we want to obtain is a factor that, multiplied by colour assigned to a fragment, will set that colour brighter or darker depending on the light it receives.
-Let’s name our components as AA for ambient, DD for diffuse and SS for specular.
+Let’s name our components as for ambient, for diffuse and for specular.
 That factor will be the addition of those components:

 In fact, those components are indeed colours, that is the colour components that each light component contributes to.
 This is due to the fact that light components will not only provide a degree of intensity but it can modifiy the colour of model.
 In our fragment shader we just need to multiply that light colour by the original fragment colour (obtained from a texture or a base colour).